 Dark World: The Land of the Dead is a relatively cheery version.

 Dead Is Not Evil: The regular denizens of the World of the Dead are friendly and helpful, and would rather, uh, live out their existence in peace, and are NOT happy with Carlos Calaca trying to merge both worlds.

 Death Is a Slap on the Wrist: When you run out of health, you just respawn at the nearest checkpoint with full health.
 In co-op, you just have to wait a small amount of time before you can respawn on the spot.

-Difficult but Awesome: The Skeleton Luchador outfit negates any means of recover aside of checkpoints, however you'll have infinite stamina which gives you freedom to spam your techniques all over the places.
-Thanks to this perk it becomes very useful in boss battles, especially so against Carlos Calaca.
+Difficult but Awesome: The Skeleton Luchador outfit negates any means of recovery aside from checkpoints, however you'll have infinite stamina, which gives you freedom to spam your techniques all over the place.
+Thanks to this perk, it becomes very useful in boss battles, especially so against Carlos Calaca.